aminya/MatlabJuliaMatrixOperationsBenchmark/README.md

 ## Updated by Amin Yahyaabadi:
    * Julia language used is updated to V 1.1.1
+   * Better benchmarking tools are used both in Julia and MATLAB
    * Many changes and updates are made.
 For more details refer to changelog files that are included.

 This is a small benchmark of some common Matrix Operations (Linear Algebra Oriented).